Want to go on a road trip? Here’s everything you might need to plan a cross-country journey, a family vacation, or a solo trek.

-Seven years ago, I turned my Jack Kerouac-fueled dreams into reality.
+Eight years ago, I turned my Jack Kerouac-fueled dreams into reality.
 I sold all my stuff, bought a sturdy secondhand SUV, and turned my life into a permanent road trip.
 I repeatedly crossed the country from top to bottom and coast to coast, searching for great stories while trying to live one myself.
 Looking back, I can truly say that it was the best of times, with a little bit of the worst of times thrown in for good measure.
-Despite what Instagram may tell you, life on the road is not a perpetual golden-hour haze of picturesque parking spots and misty two-lane highways with no other vehicles in sight.
-There are plenty such moments, of course, and that’s why we road trip.
-But in between those idyllic moments of pure freedom are potholes, shitty motel lobby coffee, traffic jams, bad local radio stations, midnight highway jousting matches with cranked-up semi drivers, and that cramped, numb feeling that comes over your butt after too many miles of vibrating over worn asphalt.
+In between those idyllic moments of pure freedom are potholes, shitty motel lobby coffee, traffic jams, bad local radio stations, midnight highway jousting matches with cranked-up semi drivers, and that cramped, numb feeling that comes over your butt after too many miles of vibrating above worn asphalt.

 Still, there’s no rule that says the journey can’t be enhanced.
-In travel as in life, it’s the little things that make the biggest difference.
-If you want more than just getting from Point A to Point B — if it’s a real trip you’re after — you’re going to need more than a tank of gas and a Spotify playlist.
-Our list of road trip essentials will keep you safe, comfortable and on track with your travel budget, leaving you free to savor all the inspiration the open road has to offer.
+In travel just like life itself, it’s the little things that make the biggest difference.
+If you want more than just getting from Point A to Point B — if it’s a real trip you’re after — you’re going to need more than a tank of gas, road trip snacks, and a Spotify playlist.
+We’ve compiled a list of road trip essentials that will keep you safe, comfortable, and on track with your travel budget, leaving you free to savor all the inspiration the open road has to offer.

 It happens to the best of us: You wake up early to get a head start on the day’s mileage, only to find that your vehicle won’t start.
 Whether you left the headlights on or a door ajar, a dead battery is like clipped wings for the freedom-loving road tripper.
 A set of jumper cables will save you the expense and hassle of calling a tow truck.
 It also offers an occasion to depend on the kindness of strangers, an essential skill for any highway nomad.